Caregiver Resources

 National Seniors Council, Government of Canada advises the Government of Canada on all matters related to seniors well-being and quality of life

-Caring for Someone with Alzheimer's Disease or Dementia
+Caring for someone with Alzheimer's Disease or dementia

 ALZive.com is a free, daily, digital lifestyle and news platform designed specifically for the unpaid family caregivers of Alzheimer's and dementia patients.